-Here $\{C_t\}$ is a consumption process, $\beta$ is a state independent discount component and $u$ is a period utility function.
+Here $\{C_t\}$ is a stationary consumption process, $\beta \in (0, 1)$ is a state independent discount component and $u$ is a period utility function.
 Using a change of variable, \cite{lucas1978asset} obtains a modified pricing operator with contraction modulus equal to $\beta$, and hence, by Banach's contraction mapping principle, a unique equilibrium price process.
-We show below that his theorem is a special case of our main theorem result.
+His theorem is a special case of our main result.

-While \cite{lucas1978asset} frames his contraction based results in a space of bounded functions, our analysis admits unbounded solutions.
+While \cite{lucas1978asset} frames his study in a space of bounded functions, our analysis admits unbounded solutions.
 This is achieved by embedding the equilibrium problem in a space of candidate solutions with finite first moments.
 Such a setting is arguably more natural for the study of forward looking stochastic sequences, since the forward looking restriction is itself stated in terms of expectations.
 Adopting this setting allows us to generalize the existence and uniqueness results for equilibrium prices obtained in \cite{calin2005solving} and \cite{brogueira2017existence}, which extend \cite{lucas1978asset} by allowing for habit formation and unbounded utility.\footnote{Not surprisingly, our results also generalize the simple risk neutral case $M_t \equiv \beta$, which is linear and hence easily treated by standard methods (see, e.g., \cite{blanchard1980solution}).
-The existence of a unique equilibrium when $\beta \in (0,1)$ is a special case of our results because the $n$ period state price deflator is just $\beta^n$, so, by the definition of the exponent $\lL_M$ in \eqref{eq:kr}, we have $\lL_M=\ln \beta$.
+The existence of a unique equilibrium when $\beta \in (0,1)$ is a special case of our results because the $n$ period state price deflator is just $\beta^n$, so, by the definition of $\lL_\Phi$ in \eqref{eq:kr_nonstationary} and with stationary consumption, we have $\lL_\Phi=\ln \beta$.